AMGuffey/CL_Project_My_Crazy_Website/README.md

 Hello.
 This is my first front end development project & I greatly appreciate the opportunity to learn something new.

 I tried to choose something uncomplicated as this is literally like learning 3 foreign languages at the same time.
-Even learning new language such as a repository and commits was foreign but I'm gaining confidence.
+Even learning new language such as a 'repository' and 'commits' was foreign, but I'm gaining confidence.
 I even accidentally deleted my GitBash the night before this project was due and was anxious that I wouldn't be able to update my repository but I surprised myself and found the path back.

 I enjoy being outdoors and nature therefore I wanted to share that a bit with fulfilling the project requirements without further getting in over my head.

 I had a difficult time learning the logic initially but the more I practice and read down the rabbit hole, the more I am able to connect the dots faster for styling/user purposes.

 I created my project to have flex from desktop to mobile however I notice there is scroll-ability left<>right on the mobile view and unfamiliar with how to correct at this time.